stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 ### Overview

-Sometimes you need to assess content in a Google Drive to find duplicate content, outdated content to archive, and content due for review.
-One way to assess your Google Drive is via a [Google Apps Script](https://developers.google.com/apps-script/reference).
-Google Apps Script is JavaScript that lets you to make applications that integrate with Google Workspace applications like Gmail, Calendar, Drive, and more via built-in libraries.
+Need to see what duplicate and outdated content is in your Google Drive?
+Assess your Google Drive content via a [Google Apps Script](https://developers.google.com/apps-script/reference).
+Google Apps Script is JavaScript that lets you make applications that integrate with Gmail, Calendar, Drive, and other Google Workspace apps via built-in libraries.

-For instance, you can run a Google Apps Script in a Google Sheet that pulls data about each Google Doc in your Google Drive.
-Data for each document can include the last modified date, the created date, or even the number of broken links in each doc.
+For instance, Google Apps Script can run in a Google Sheet to add data about each Google Doc in your Google Drive.
+Data for each document can include the last modified date, the created date, data from Google Analytics, or even the number of broken links in each doc.
 This guide provides a sample Google Apps Script you can run to retrieve details about the Google Docs in your Google Drive.

 <div class="alert-cyan">
   <p><span style="font-size:larger;">✎</span>
   Google Apps Script can't show the number of open comments on a document.</p>
 </div>

-After the script runs, you can determine which content to archive, consolidate, re-review, or flag for further audit.
+After the script runs, determine which content to archive, consolidate, or review.
 This guide shows both steps of this process:

 - [Step 1 - Create a Google Apps Script](#step-1---create-a-google-apps-script)
 - [Step 2 - Analyze data](#step-2---analyze-data)